NervesHubLink integration

 end

 NervesKey will default to using i2c bus 1 and :primary cerificate pair.
-However, you can cusomtize these options as well to use a different bus and certificate pair:

-config :nerves_hub_link, :nerves_key,
+config :nerves_hub_link,

 Last updated